-Curtis Bowman has been designing and producing museum exhibits for over 40 years.
+Curtis Bowman has designed and produced museum exhibits for over 40 years.
 His background includes formal education and training in exhibit design, architecture, graphic design and marine education.

 In 1994 he founded Hughes Bowman Design Group, a multi-award winning team that provided exhibit planning, design, production, and consultations for interpretive initiatives throughout southeastern US.
-For over 20 years and 80 major projects, clients were supported and encouraged from the conceptual and fundraising phases of their projects to the opening day and the realization of their visions.
+For over 20 years and 80 major projects, clients were supported and encouraged from the conceptual and fundraising phases of their projects to the opening day.

 Today Curtis continues to provide limited design and production consultations throughout the US, and internationally.